 As a New Zealander, I have a longterm interest in Katherine Mansfield.
 I’m coming late to American Willa Cather, but the first thing I notice is that she was writing short stories in the same era as Mansfield.
 Unlike Katherine Mansfield, Willa Cather wrote novels as well as short stories.
 Cather lived a full life, to the age of 73.
 Mansfield died of tuberculosis age 34.
 Many have wondered if Mansfield would have eventually written novels had she lived longer, but I feel this wondering is afflicted by the belief that novels are somehow a ‘graduation’ of the short story.
 Short stories are an art form in their own right.
 Many successful novelists find short stories impossible.

 Why are trains so useful to storytellers?
-Well, first of all they get your characters from one place to another.
+In stories, trains play a functional role, getting your characters from one place to another.
 But there’s more to it than that.
 Trains are found in literature more than trains are ridden in real life.
+And perhaps we encounter storytellers on trains more than in any other place:

 French philosopher Michael Foucault had a bit to say about trains: